-The Object port in glasses_25D to the Object port in Object Tap.
+The Object output port in glasses_25D to the Object port in Object Tap.

 The Tap port in Object Tap to the Increase input in the Counter patch, to send a signal telling the counter to increase each time the object is tapped.

 Set the Maximum Count to 4.
 This will show the 3 textures in the sequence, and no texture for the final count - so the user won't seem to be wearing any glasses at all.

 The patches should be connected like this:

 You can test this out in the Simulator, by clicking the gear icon in the corner of the simulator and selecting Simulate Touch.

 Select glasses_mat.
 In the Inspector:

 Your project should look like this:

-To set up the logic, you'll need to create some more patches using the menu in the Patch Editor.
+To set up the logic to switch colors, you'll need to create some more patches using the menu in the Patch Editor.
 Right-click in the Patch Editor, and select a:

 Connect the 4 patches, so your graph looks like this:

 In the Counter patch, set the Maximum Count is set to 2, to reflect the 2 color options we're counting between.

-Finally, add the Emission color to the Option Picker by clicking on the small colored circle.
+Finally, add the Environment color to the Option Picker by clicking on the colored square next to the second port.
 We picked white.

 When someone uses an effect, the camera takes a video of what is being captured.
 This is called the camera texture, and can be used like any other texture in the scene.

-In this effect we've changed the color of the pixels in the camera texture, creating the 2 color gradient effects:
+In this effect we've changed the color of the pixels in the camera texture to create 2 color gradient effects.